 As a product manager, I take pride in talking with customers, prospects and partners to understand their jobs better, so I can identify the e-discovery challenges and pressure points that plague them most.
 I hear how difficult it is to share only pertinent case data with reviewers without granting them broader e-discovery access.
 Or how it’s cumbersome to coordinate with stakeholders spread across various departments.
 Other common laments include painfully slow searches, which can sometimes take days or longer to deliver results, and skyrocketing litigation costs, both internally and externally.

 Do any of these issues sound familiar?
 If so, here’s some good news: You can overcome all the e-discovery pains described above—and more—and improve your litigation readiness with Case Management, a feature of Proofpoint Discover (formerly Proofpoint E-Discovery Analytics).

 Case Management makes team collaboration and data sharing easier.
 You can add various users to a case, giving them access to case data without the need to share it with each user individually.
 And Case Management’s iterative search-within-search capabilities, data visualizations and machine learning, and algorithm-based predictive coding can help you focus on relevant data only.

 With Case Management, you can reduce the volume of data you need to review as responsive or not.
 Ultimately, that can help your organization reduce the time and money it needs to spend on data review, which tends to be the most expensive step in the e-discovery process.

 I’ll stop here for now, but there’s plenty more to share.
-In my next blog on e-discovery, we’ll do a deep dive into the key features of Case Management and discuss in detail how to use each to your advantage.
 Until then, keep working toward litigation readiness!